 74. ILS data demonstrated that NAO and ECE pads have a similar temperature effect on Br1 (Br1a vs. Br1b).
 More specifically, the average brake temperature over Trip #10 of the WLTP-Brake cycle was 72.4°C and 76.1°C for Br1a and Br1b, respectively.
 The average IBT was 82.0°C and 84.8°C for Br1a and Br1b, respectively.
 Finally, the average FBT was 136.8°C and 136.5°C for Br1a and Br1b, respectively.
 Therefore, there seems not to be a need for introducing specific provisions for different pad materials taking also into account the flexibility of the method and the proposed relatively wide threshold temperature values for IBT and FBT.

 75. The development of the cooling air adjustment method relied mainly on data from front conventional brake systems (Vented Gray Cast Iron - GCI).
 It was recommended to apply this method also to other types of available discs in the market (e.g., Solid Gray Cast Iron, Coated Discs (CD), Carbon Ceramic Discs (CCD), etc.).
 In fact, the method development took into account some data points also with other brake disc materials.
 Figure 22 shows the data that supported the formulation of this proposal (Figure 20); however, highlighting the different types of discs tested and adjusting the lower and higher temperature threshold values to the final proposal.
 Some stakeholders expressed reservations regarding the cooling adjustment of coated discs, carbon ceramic discs, and light-material discs (e.g., aluminium discs).
 Indeed, it has been demonstrated that particularly FBT can be lower with these discs compared to conventional cast iron discs [8].
-For this reason, the PMP IWG considered a relaxation of the target temperatures for carbon-ceramic disc brakes.
+For this reason, the PMP IWG considered a relaxation of the target temperatures for carbon-ceramic disc brakes with the first amendment.
 More specifically, for these brakes the default temperature metrics apply; however, the ABT temperature metrics are lowered by 15 °C and the tolerances to the low end of the temperature regime for the IBT and FBT are further relaxed by 15 °C. Target values for these types of discs might be revised in the next amendment of the UN GTR when more data become available.

 76. The cooling adjustment method relies on testing the front axle brake following the described protocol.
 It was recommended to perform the cooling adjustment of rear brake systems by applying the cooling air flowrate obtained for the corresponding front brake application (i.e., same vehicle data).
 This was proposed mainly for harmonization and simplification purposes.
 At the moment, the PMP does not have enough data to elaborate on corresponding WLn-f/DM classes for rear brakes.
 If this becomes the case in the future and the PMP identifies a need an amendment to the protocol could be proposed.
 All testing facilities will first test front brakes; therefore, the cooling flow will be already known and will not lead to an additional testing burden.
 Taking into account that rear brakes are tested under a much lower load, the temperature differences are not expected to be significant with the application of the front brake flow.